-- The name of the individual you are designating as your personal representative;

-- The individual's telephone number; and

-- The individual's complete address.
+- The name of the individual you are designating as your personal representative; - The individual's PTIN (personal tax identification number).
+This must be their PTIN; do not enter their FID or Social Security number; - The individual's telephone number; and - The individual's complete address.